awsdocs/amazon-s3-developer-guide/doc_source/cloudtrail-request-identification.md

   AND eventTime BETWEEN "2019-07-05T00:00:00Z" and "2019-07-06T00:00:00Z"
 ```

-**Example — Select all anonymous requester events oo a bucket in a certain period and print only EventTime, EventSource, SourceIP, UserAgent, BucketName, UserIdentity, and UserARN**
+**Example — Select all anonymous requester events to a bucket in a certain period and print only EventTime, EventSource, SourceIP, UserAgent, BucketName, UserIdentity, and UserARN**

 ```
 SELECT